Localised Spin Rotations: A Size-Consistent Approach to Non-Orthogonal Configuration Interaction: Results and Discussion

 The method of spin-rotation can be more intuitively understood in the limiting case where $\theta = \pi$.
 When $\theta = \pi$ the spin-rotation operator is equivalent to the time-reversal operator, $\hat{\mathcal{T}}$.
 The effect of the time-reversal operator is as follows:

 It therefore behaves as a spin-flip operator, albeit with an additional phase factor.
 Operating on a sb-UHF solution as described in Figure \ref{fig:H2_configurations} (Top Left), we find two possible configurations related by spin-flip.\\ However, four different spin configurations (Figure \ref{fig:H2_configurations}, bottom) are required for the dimer (Each hydrogen molecule can have two possible sb-UHF states).
-Therefore, performing a global spin-flip on the whole hydrogen dimer will not yield sufficient configurations to give a size-extensive description of the hydrogen dimer. \\ The NOCI ground state energy of the hydrogen molecule, hydrogen dimer with global spin rotation and hydrogen dimer with localised spin rotation are summarised in Table \ref{table: Size-extensivity}.\\
+Therefore, performing a global spin-flip on the whole hydrogen dimer will not yield sufficient configurations to give a size-extensive description of the hydrogen dimer. \\ This is shown in Table \ref{table: Size-extensivity}, where the global spin rotation approach gives an energy 45$mE_{h}$ above the size consistent local spin rotation approach.

 {Ground state NOCI energies of the hydrogen molecule and hydrogen dimer. $\hat{R}_{A}(\pi \hat{ \textbf{y}})$ and $\hat{R}_{B}(\pi \hat{ \textbf{y}})$ refers to localised spin-rotations a single hydrogen molecule in the dimer, denoted $A$ and $B$ respectively. $\hat{R}(\pi \hat{ \textbf{y}})$ refers to spin-rotation on the entire dimer (both hydrogen molecules).
 These spin-rotations are taken to be of angle $\pi$ about the y axis.
 Inclusion of localised spin-rotation is found to give size-consistent energies.}